erdincyilmazel/Cambridge/README.md

 ### Extensibility
 Cambridge is designed from ground up with modularity and extensibility in mind.
-The internal API which is used to build all the built-in behaviors, functions, filters and custom tags is very available to anyone using Cambridge so you can easily add new features to Cambrige.
+The internal API which is used to build all the built-in behaviors, functions, filters and custom tags is very available to anyone using Cambridge so you can easily add new features to Cambridge.
 Cambridge also allows you to plug-in your expression language of choice such as MVEL, OGNL or JEXL if you want more features then what the built-in expression language provides.

 ### Performance